Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Chermside West has 32 active public transport stops, all serving buses.
-These stops are covered by 13 different routes, offering a total of 1,952 weekly passenger trips.
-The area's transport accessibility is rated good, with residents typically located 203 meters from the nearest stop.
-Predominantly residential, most commuters travel outward.
-Cars remain the primary mode at 84%, while buses account for 8%.
+Chermside West has 32 active public transport stops, all of which are bus stops.
+These stops are served by 13 different routes that together facilitate 1,952 weekly passenger trips.
+The area's transport accessibility is considered good, with residents on average located 203 meters from the nearest stop.
+In this predominantly residential zone, most commuters travel outwards.
+Cars remain the primary mode of transportation, used by 84% of residents, while buses are used by 8%.
 On average, there are 1.5 vehicles per dwelling.

-According to the 2021 Census, 20.2% of residents work from home, which may be influenced by COVID-19 conditions.
-Service frequency averages 278 trips daily across all routes, equating to approximately 61 weekly trips per individual stop.
+According to the 2021 Census, 20.2% of residents work from home, a figure that may be influenced by COVID-19 conditions.
+The service frequency across all routes averages 278 trips per day, equating to approximately 61 weekly trips per stop.

 Frequently Asked Questions - Transport